 Pursuing a new position or career path can be difficult – especially if you made frequent changes between companies previously in your career.
 Many job seekers prematurely count themselves out of the position of their dreams simply because their tenure has been a bit ‘hoppy.’

 Though it is important to be strategic in how you frame your background, especially in the event of these job gaps or frequent changes, there are ways to deemphasize the focus from your job history to ensure that you are able to adequately highlight your strengths.
+Here’s an article prepared by some of the best professional resume writers on what hiring managers think of your job tenure as well as the downside and the upside of it.

 The Down Side